FelixNgFender/yammers/src/content/post/rust-book/index.md

 ### 7.2.
 Defining Modules to Control Scope and Privacy

 *Paths* allow you to name items; the `use` keyword brings a path into scope; and the `pub` keyword makes items public.

+## 8. Common Collections

+### 8.2.
+Storing UTF-8 Encoded Text With Strings

+ASCII: American Standard Code for Information Interchange.
+Each charater represented with 7 bits.
+Only 128 characters!
+English alphabets, integers, and special symbols.

+Unicode consortium: Born to unite different text encodings from different countries when the World Wide Web got big in the 90's.

+UTF-8: Widely used encoding by the Unicode consortium.
+Variable-width character encoding, a character can be 1-4 bytes.
+Can encode 1,112,064 characters!
+Backwards-compatible with ASCII.
+Used on web.
+Can encode emoijs.

+UTF-8 is also the encoding used in Rust.

+Rust has two string types:

+- `&str`: the only string type in the core language - *string slices*, references to some UTF-8 encoded string data stored elsewhere (program binary, stack or heap).
+The string data actually lives somewhere else in memory (`str`) while we only use a "view" into it (`&str`).
+This is a *fat pointer* (pointer + associated metadata) consisting of the pointer to the first character in memory and the length of string.
+- `String`: *growable*, *mutable*, *owned*, *UTF-8 encoded* string type.
+Use it when you need to own or modify your string data.
+The fat pointer consists of the pointer to the first character of the string on the heap, the length of the string, and its capacity.

+String literals are string slices that live in the application binary.

+Use `format!` over `+` for string concatenation since the latter takes ownership of the first value passed into it.

+Use `concat!` over `format!` if you want `&str` instead of `String`.

 ## 9. Error Handling